danswart/ryb-book/_book/110-motivations-needs.md

 - **"What is your UNIQUE solution?"**

-    Pervasive poor quality and poor management creates an opportunity to disrupt the high-end home building market.
-Constantly improving quality of methods, materials, and workmanship will increase profits for builders and contractors alike.
-Word spreads, you know.
+    Providing high quality construction methods, materials, and workmanship with superior project management skills at competitive prices will increase profits for builders and contractors alike.
 WIN-WIN.

 <br>

-The three-questions method provides a stringent test of your intuition and how much market research you do before opening your business.
+The 'three-questions' method provides a stringent test of your intuition and how much market research you do before opening your business.
 When large sums of capital are at risk, direct measurements of how consumer's will react to the product or service are often collected.
 Even then, no amount of 'research' can guarantee success.

 Companies with insufficient effort on this step may have to act on supposition, superstition, or faith.
-They usually find themselves using a Product-Driven Strategy (<span class="darkgreen">'Make, then Sell'</span>) whether it's best or not.
+They usually find themselves using a Product-Driven Strategy (<span class="f4 darkgreen">'Make, then Sell'</span>) whether it's best or not.

 On the other hand, astonishingly, in 1975 advertising executive Gary Dahl sold over 1 million 'Pet Rocks' for $4 each and became a millionaire!  (https://en.wikipedia.org/wiki/Pet_Rock)